 where $q_\phi(\mathbf{z}|\mathbf{x})=\mathcal{N}(\boldsymbol{\mu}_\phi(\mathbf{x}), \mathrm{diag}(\boldsymbol{\sigma}^2_\phi(\mathbf{x})))$ and the reparameterization trick $\mathbf{z}=\boldsymbol{\mu}_\phi(\mathbf{x})+\boldsymbol{\sigma}_\phi(\mathbf{x})\odot \boldsymbol{\epsilon}$, $\boldsymbol{\epsilon}\sim\mathcal{N}(\mathbf{0},\mathbf{I})$, enables gradient flow through the sampling step.
 The KL term has a closed form:

 \paragraph{Two-phase training protocol.} Training directly with the full $\beta$-VAE objective on a small dataset ($K{=}100$) causes \emph{posterior collapse}: the encoder ignores the input, the KL term drives every latent dimension to $\mathcal{N}(0,1)$, and the decoder learns a constant map.
-We prevent this with a two-phase schedule: \begin{enumerate} \item \textbf{Warm-up (epochs 1--2{,}000):} Train with $\beta_{\mathrm{KL}}{=}0$ (reconstruction-only autoencoder objective).
-This establishes a non-degenerate encoder (one that uses the latent code productively) before any regularization pressure is applied. \item \textbf{Fine-tuning (epochs 2{,}001--4{,}000):} Introduce the KL term with $\beta_{\mathrm{KL}}{=}0.0001$ and a linear warmup schedule ($\beta_{\mathrm{KL}}(t) = 0.0001\cdot(t/2000)$ for $t\in[1,2000]$).
-The small final weight provides light regularization toward the Gaussian prior without overriding the reconstruction signal. \end{enumerate} The warm-up phase is equivalent to a hard $\beta$-annealing schedule and is standard practice for low-data VAE training~\cite{lucasHowAvoidTrivial2019}.
+We prevented this with a two-phase schedule.
+The warm-up phase (epochs 1--2{,}000) trained with $\beta_{\mathrm{KL}}{=}0$, i.e.\ a reconstruction-only autoencoder objective, to establish a non-degenerate encoder (one that uses the latent code productively) before any regularization pressure was applied.
+The fine-tuning phase (epochs 2{,}001--4{,}000) introduced the KL term with $\beta_{\mathrm{KL}}{=}0.0001$ and a linear warmup schedule ($\beta_{\mathrm{KL}}(t) = 0.0001\cdot(t/2000)$ for $t\in[1,2000]$); the small final weight provides light regularization toward the Gaussian prior without overriding the reconstruction signal.
+The warm-up phase is equivalent to a hard $\beta$-annealing schedule and is standard practice for low-data VAE training~\cite{lucasHowAvoidTrivial2019}.
 On large datasets ($K\gg10^4$), the reconstruction gradient swamps the KL term and posterior collapse does not occur; the two-phase protocol is needed here specifically because $K{=}100$ makes the per-sample gradients noisy relative to the KL regularization pressure.

 \paragraph{Optimization and sampling.} Optimizer: Adam~\cite{kingmaAdamMethodStochastic2014} with learning rate $10^{-3}$, $\beta_1{=}0.9$, $\beta_2{=}0.999$, $\varepsilon{=}10^{-8}$, batch size $K{=}100$ (full-dataset batches throughout).
 No weight decay, dropout, or data augmentation was applied.
 At evaluation time, 150 samples are drawn by sampling $\mathbf{z}\sim\mathcal{N}(\mathbf{0},\mathbf{I}_8)$ and decoding $\hat{\mathbf{x}}=\hat{\mathbf{x}}_\theta(\mathbf{z})$, then renormalizing to unit norm.